Prestonia (plant)

-Prestonia is a genus of plants in the family Apocynaceae, first described as a genus in 1810.
-It is native to Mexico, Central America, South America, and the West Indies.
-It is closely related to Artia and Parsonsia.
+Prestonia is a genus of plants in the dogbane family Apocynaceae.
+First described as a genus in 1810, it currently includes 63 species of lianas.
+They are native to Mexico, Central America, South America, and the West Indies.
+Their flowers are tube or funnel shaped and have 5 petals, often with noticeable annular coronas.
+Prestonia amazonica, which is often named as a hallucinogenic plant, belongs to this genus.